Raffaele Imparato

 Raffaele Imparato (born 3 September 1986) is an Italian footballer who plays as a defender for USD Vis Ariano Accadia.

 Club career

 Early career

-Born in Avellino, Campania, Imparato started his senior career with Serie D club Sangiuseppese.
-He would make 6 appearances for his club during his first season as a professional.
+Imparato was born in Avellino, Campania.
+He began his senior career with the Serie D club, Sangiuseppese.
+He made six appearances for the club during his first season as a professional.

 Salernitana Calcio

 Ahead of the 2005–06 Serie C1 season, he was signed by Salernitana Calcio 1919, the team that replaced bankrupted Salernitana Sport and represented the town of Salerno.
 In January 2006, Imparato was loaned to Nocerina and made just 4 league appearances during the second half of the 2005–06 season.
 Ahead of the 2006–07 season, he was loaned to Sassari Torres, where he made 22 league appearances in the former Serie C2.
 He returned to Salerno ahead of the 2007–08 season, but after making just 8 appearances, he was again loaned out.
 In January 2008 he joined S.S.
 Juve Stabia on a 6-month loan deal, along with teammates Roberto Magliocco (loan) and Lorenzo Prisco (permanent deal).
 On 3 July 2008, along with Magliocco, Salernitana terminated the player's contracts with club, although Salernitana won promotion to Serie B as Serie C1 Group B champions.